 - The share of cyclist fatalities is significantly higher than the EU average, which can mainly be explained by the fact that cycling is very widespread in the Netherlands.
 Motorcycles and mopeds have the highest risks in the Netherlands. - In the Netherlands, fatalities among elderly people are overrepresented.
-Together with youngsters, they have also the highest risks. - In the Netherlands, relative many fatalities happen at junctions and on motorways. - More than one third of the road users on motorways break the speed limit.
+Together with youngsters, they have also the highest risks. - In the Netherlands, relatively many fatalities happen at junctions, on motorways and rural roads compared to the EU average. - More than one third of the road users on motorways break the speed limit.